grantramsey/grantramsey.github.io/source/research.html.md

 ## Related publications:

 *   Coming soon.
-Michael Deem and I are writing a series of papers on the nature and origin of the moral emotions, especially the self-conscious moral emotions—shame, remorse, regret, guilt—and their associated expressions.
+[Michael Deem](http://michaeljdeem.weebly.com), [Cailin O'Connor](http://uci.academia.edu/CailinOConnor), and I are writing papers on the evolution of guilt.

 # The evoText project